jefersoneiji/openpix-prestashop/Readme.md

 ```cmd
 admin
 ```
 #### PAY ATTENTION TO THIS: The Woovi payment method will only show in cart IF THE ORDER'S DELIVERY COUNTRY AND MODULE'S COUNTRY ARE EQUAL.
-Pick France.
+Pick United States or Brazil.

 ## License